najoshi/sickle/README.md

 Sickle also has an option to discard reads with any Ns in them.

-Sickle supports four types of quality values: Illumina, Solexa, Phred, and Sanger.
+Sickle supports four types of quality values: Illumina, Solexa, and Sanger.
 Note that the Solexa quality setting is an approximation (the actual conversion is a non-linear transformation).
 The end approximation is close.
+Illumina quality refers to qualities encoded with the CASAVA pipeline between versions 1.3 and 1.7.
+Illumina quality using CASAVA >= 1.8 is Sanger encoded.

 Sickle also supports gzipped file inputs.
 There is also a sickle.xml file included in the package that can be used to add sickle to your local [Galaxy](http://galaxy.psu.edu/) server.